lucaswinningham/readit/instructions/frontend/models/heartbeats.md

 A good place to start would be the idea of a heartbeat signal from the frontend to the backend.
+This heartbeat is useful in knowing that the frontend is connected to the backend and is able to communicate with it.
 For that, we need to make a heartbeat resource on the backend.
-We don't necessarily need a heartbeat model in the database.
+We don't necessarily need a heartbeat model in the database, just a controller that can send something, anything back when a request is made.
-We only need a heartbeat endpoint that the frontend can call and the backend responds with anything such that we know we have a connection to the backend.

 ```bash
 $ cd ../backend/